aws/aws-sdk-rails/sample-app/README.md

 types_hash_max_size 4096;
 ```

+After initial deployment of the sample app:
+1. Run `bundle install`
-After initial deployment of the sample app, create a zip of the sample-app: `zip ../sample-app.zip -r * .[^.]*`.
-Create a new version and deploy it.
+2. Create a zip of the sample-app: `zip ../sample-app.zip -r * .[^.]*`.
+3. Upload the zip file to your EB web environment.

 You can find web logs under `/var/log/puma/puma.log`